era-platform/cene/docs/source/common/macros.rst

 Call with ``val``

-Returns a compiled expression which returns the given first-class value.
-It has no free variables.
+Given any value, returns a compiled expression with no free variables.
+It represents an expression that returns the given value.

 .. _cexpr-let: